holozeros/minimal-linux-desktop/Building chroot environment.md

     su -

-Below directive is very impotant, because $LFS is used frequently in many directives.
+Below directive is very important, because $LFS is used frequently in many directives.
 If $LFS is empty, there is a risk of destroying the host.

     export LFS=/mnt/lfs